 Periodically inspect and maintain the equipment protective devices (particularly air filters when supplied) per instructions in this section.
-Check all electrical connections for tightness; look for signs of poor connections and over heating (arcing or discoloration).
-Check for evidence of dirt, moisture, or corrosion and correct immediately.
+Check all electrical connections for tightness; look for signs of poor connections and over heating (arcing or discoloration)

 FANS AND FILTERS

 On force ventilated drives, the power unit contains a fan and perhaps an air filter in the intake of the enclosure and/or on equipment inside the enclosure.